dennisdoomen/blog/_posts/2023/2023-02-27-cant-know-everything.md

 ---

-title: "You can't know everything (and where I get my knowledge)"
+title: "You can't know everything (and where I get my knowledge from)"
-excerpt: "I don't believe somebody can be really proficient in multiple platforms and programming languages, so choose wisely."
+excerpt: "I don't believe somebody can be really proficient in multiple platforms and programming languages, so invest in knowledge wisely."

 tags:
 - learning